Seared scallops with bacon, served with a creamy celeriac puree, the freshness of cucumber and apple. A perfect start to any dinner party.

+Seared scallops & bacon, perfection on a plate.
+Add our creamy celeriac puree with quick cucumber pickle and crunchy apple and you have the makings of a fabulous dinner party starter.
 At this time of year Michelle and I start thinking a lot about food, even more than we usually do!
 It’s hard to imagine that we can talk more about food, but somehow we do!
 There are plenty of resources out there to tell you how to cook the perfect Christmas roast and what sides to pair it with.
 We are taking a different approach with our Christmas posts this year.

 Over the next 3 weeks we are going to share our recipes for our special festive menu.
 Those meals we have over the festive period where we want to spend a bit more time to produce a lovely dinner.
 Whether it’s an intimate meal for two or a small dinner party with family and friends, the dishes work well together.
 We begin with our starter this week and follow with the main course and dessert over the following weeks.